tutanck/Ariana/README.md

 ##### Good-to-know

-1. Trying to override the 'handleFiltering' function does nothing:
+1. Trying to override a callback function does nothing:

 ```JavaScript